 In addition, the CSO has access to two primary micro data sources.
-These are the Department of Social Protection (DSP) social welfare data and Revenue Commissioners' employee income data.
+These are the Department of Employee Affairs and Social Protection (DEASP) social welfare data and Revenue Commissioners' employee and self-employed income data.
 The Administrative Data Centre (ADC) division within the CSO owns these data sources and SILC's DCU has limited access to them.
-The CSO works with the DSP and Revenue, on a continuing basis, to ensure good quality data is available on a timely basis.
-Revenue P35 data and payments data from the DSP are entered into the CSO's DMS system.
+The CSO works with the DEASP and Revenue, on a continuing basis, to ensure good quality data is available on a timely basis.
+Revenue data and payments data from the DEASP are entered into the CSO's DMS system.